Photo of the Pusey family in front of Ronald McDonald House Nedlands

 Acknowledgement of Country

-Ronald McDonald House Charities WA proudly cares for families on Whadjuk Noongar Boodjar.
-We acknowledge the Traditional Owners of this land, the Noongar People and the Traditional Custodians, the Whadjuk People.
-We pay respects to the Elders past and present for they hold the memories, the traditions, the culture and hopes of Indigenous Australia.
+Ronald McDonald House Charities WA acknowledge the Traditional Custodians of the land the Whadjuk people of the Noongar nation.
+We pay our respects to Elders, past and present for they hold the memories, the traditions, the culture and hopes of Indigenous Australia.
+We recognise their enduring and continuing connection to the sky, lands, waters, and culture of this land.